wahlfeld/ses-forwarder-terraform/README.md

 ## Prerequisites

 * You have a domain in AWS
-* You have a validated your domain in AWS SES
+* You have a verified your domain in AWS SES (including DKIM)
 * If you have not configured inbound email handling, create a new Rule Set.
 Otherwise, you can use an existing one.
 * You have configured the DNS MX record for your domain to point to the email receiving SES endpoint e.g. `inbound-smtp.us-west-2.amazonaws.com`
 * Know what Terraform is